 Though he played one in the movies, Reagan was quite the cowboy himself and without question the most equine adept POTUS in the modern era.
-Reagan was a reserve cavalry officer in the 1930’s, eventually becoming one of Hollywood’s most sought after cowboys.
-Even after embarking on his meteoric political career, Reagan always made time for equine therapy.
-So advanced in the saddle was Reagan that the secret service struggled to find suitable agents with the ability keep up.
+A reserve cavalry officer in the 1930’s, Reagan eventually became one of Hollywood’s most sought after cowboys.
+Even after embarking on his meteoric political career, Reagan always made time for equine therapy…which posed an entirely new problem: finding secret service detail that could keep up.
 In 1981, history’s first Mounted Secret Service Unit was sworn into service.

 3. George Washington

 Our nation’s first and most revered Commander-in-Chief was also the consummate horseman.
 Perhaps no other President spent more time nor accomplished as much on horseback as G-Dub.
 Thomas Jefferson called him “the best horseman of his age and the most graceful figure that could be seen on horseback.”
 An avid hunter, breeder and racing enthusiast, Washington’s Mt.
 Vernon was an equestrian’s paradise.
 For many years it was also home to his prized warhorse, Nelson.